When we talk about swing weight, it's usually how to increase it.

 You could use Wishon clubs, with their drop-in shaft weights.
 Like this:

 Wishon builds all their clubs with a port below the hosel.
-You drop in their weight and the shaft "traps" it inside.
+Add a little epoxy to the sides of the weight plug, then just drop into the hosel.
+Along with the help from the epoxy, the shaft "traps" it inside.

 Here's what their weights look like: